 You could say, I have been a forever teacher – beginning in Grade 6, when I had the neighbourhood young’uns come round my place every July afternoon for “school.”
 I soon graduated to playground supervisor and swimming instructor, and from there to 25 years a school teacher (spanning a variety of schooling situations and grades, K through 12), and finally 15 years in university settings, studying and researching essential questions about teaching and learning, while teaching (and so learning from) new and practicing educators.
 Through it all, dedicated to listening to the truth in everyone’s story, while scouring all that has been said of schooling relationships and the nature of learning, I came to a deeper understanding of what works in schools, what doesn’t, and why.

 My extensive 25-year background in school-teaching made me an unusual kind of doctoral student – who became an unusual kind of academic.
-It heightened my stubbornness in searching through hype for nuggets of truth and for pursuing far, wide, and from different angles and depths those things that, from experience, I knew could make better sense of and for schooling experiences.
+It heightened my stubbornness in searching through hype for the nuggets of truth and for pursuing far, wide, and from different angles and depths those things that could make better sense of and for schooling experiences.
 The journey not only made me versant across the different sectors of educational research, it also led me to contemporary work in such fields as neuroscience, dynamic systems, relational psychoanalysis, and early attachment and its later reverberations.

 “Your playing small does not serve the world.”Nelson Mandela

 With me, you can expect a different approach.
-Its power comes from a difference of perspective on teaching and learning – one where conscious thought (cognition), unconscious motivation (emotions), and nonconscious habit (behaviour) are not separate, but fully integrated.
-Though readily applicable and relevant to everyday schooling circumstances, its value is in promoting the enduring shifts we desperately need to address systemic problems compromising our world today.
-I hope you stay with me long enough to get a feel for how and why it could work for you.
+Its power comes from a meeting of perspectives on teaching and learning – where conscious thought (cognition), unconscious motivation (emotions), and nonconscious habit (behaviour) are not separate, but fully integrated.
+Though readily applicable and relevant to everyday schooling circumstances, it is an approach whose value is in promoting the enduring shifts we desperately need to address systemic problems compromising our world today.